juliennecodes/annotate/client/src/Notes 2.md

 So when you click on display annotations and annotate, you remove that class.

 When you click on display image, it adds the class.

+# To do
+- use react spring for animating changing position of image
+- add current state indicator
+- add more variety to colour
+- do display image details
+- modify loading component
+- use an array for colour swatches
+- separate canvas tools with colour swatches, or maybe, have current swatch in canvas tools?
+- add next and previous link to images
+- change column name in images table from name to title